 Education & Bar Admissions:

 Rich graduated with a Bachelor of Arts degree, magna cum laude, from Colorado College in 1973, majoring in political science.
 He obtained his law degree in 1976 from Willamette University School of Law.

-Rich belongs to the Oregon State Bar Sections on Taxation, Estate Planning and Administration, Business, and Real Estate and Land Use.
+Prior to his retirement, Rich belonged to the Oregon State Bar Sections on Taxation, Estate Planning and Administration, Business, and Real Estate and Land Use.
 He is author of the chapter on the “Federal Generation-Skipping Tax” in the Oregon State Bar publication, Administering Oregon Estates, a widely-read reference source for Oregon lawyers.

 Rich is an avid reader of foreign policy, world politics, and U.S. history.
 He enjoys hiking, snowshoeing and Nebraska football.